 Answer: If a teen driver with a learner’s permit gets into an accident, the insurance will likely cover it, but your rates will increase.
 Insurance usually goes with the car.
 But it depends on the car owner’s policy.

-Typically, if you live with the person whose car you’re driving, their insurance company would ask to be notified when you obtain your permit and start to drive.
+Typically, if you live with the person whose car you’re driving, that individual’s insurance company would ask to be notified when you obtain a permit and start to drive.
 Some insurers require that you be added to the policy while holding the learner’s permit.
-Some wait to add you as a driver until you receive your driver’s license.
+Others wait to add you as a driver until you receive your driver’s license.

-If you’re driving a vehicle belonging to someone that you don’t live with – a friend or a relative – and aren’t listed on their policy, most auto insurance policies will cover you as long as the car owner gave you permission to use the vehicle.
+If you’re driving a vehicle belonging to someone you don’t live with – a friend or a relative – and aren’t listed on that person’s policy, most auto insurance policies will cover you as long as the car owner gave you permission to use the vehicle.
 That makes you a “permissive user.”
 If you’re a named insured or a permissive user, you should be covered up to the car owner’s policy limits.